rsksmart/RSKIPs/IPs/RSKIP145.md

 Currently the flags fields is not used, but may be used by future RSKIPs.

+### Wire Format Transaction Validation

+The wire-format, which is also used in the block, must not have any additional field.
+All fields whose values equal their default values must be omitted.
+If not, then the block will be invalid.
+All fields

 ### Signing

 What is actually signed in a transaction is not the PTI, nor the user transaction, but a new compound record with additional information, called the **fullRec**.
 The fullRec contains all the fields in a RLP list in a fixed order (the order is given by the fieldIds).
 Empty fields have ids but no appended data.